snhb2002/Cybersecurity-Project-1/README.md

 The purpose of the network is to present a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing always ensures that the application will be highly available, in addition to restricting access to the network What is the aspect of security do load balancers protect?
+Load balancing always ensures that the application will be highly available, in addition to restricting access to the network.
+What is the aspect of security do load balancers protect?
 - The aspect of security that load balancers protect is the system from DDoS attacks by shifting traffic.